kwallet/planet/README.md

 - You can hide the calling codes by toggling `showsCallingCodes`.
 - And you can remove the cancel button, for example if you want to present the view controller by pushing it or in a popover by setting `showsCancelButton` to `false`.
+- You can show a custom list of countries instead of all countries by supplying a list of ISO codes in the `countryCodes` property.
+See the comment in the example project

 ## Contributing